eco4cast/taskviews/docs/visualization.md

 * **Vector:** A vector stores spatial data in a vector format (as opposed to gridded), such as in points, lines, and polygons
   + [geojson.io](http://geojson.io/about.html) - json or text based standard that is commonly sent with APIs. geojson.io is a fast, simple tool to create, change, and publish maps using geojson data
   + [geopackage](https://www.geopackage.org/) - based on SQLite (derived from spatialite and updated for OGC standard compliance)
-  + [Shapefile](https://en.wikipedia.org/wiki/Shapefile) - this is widely adopted ArcGIS format; requires multiple files (shp, shx, dbf, etc) to be complete, often combined into a single zip
+  + [Shapefile](https://en.wikipedia.org/wiki/Shapefile) - this is a widely adopted ArcGIS format; requires multiple files (shp, shx, dbf, etc) to be complete, often combined into a single zip
 * **Raster:** Raster file formats store spatial data in pixels along a regular grid.
   + There are a variety of different raster file formats, including GeoTIFF, ASCII, netcdf, cloud optimized geotiff, etc